-- 8.7 The average residential density for new developments within the hamlet residential area should be 2.02 units per hectare (5.0 units per acre). - 8.8 Townhomes, duplex, multi-unit residential land use should not exceed 10 per cent of the net developable area within a hamlet residential area. - a.
+- 8.8 The average gross residential density for new developments within each Neighbourhood Area the hamlet residential area should be 2.02 units per hectare (5.0 units per acre). - 8.9 Townhomes Rowhouses, duplex, multi-unit residential land use should not exceed 10 per cent of the Hamlet area. - a.
 Density within an area should vary to address planning context in alignment with the policies of this Plan. - b.
-Applications for residential development with greater density than the minimum average density dwelling units per acre may be supported if it is demonstrated that the greater density will not unduly affect the character of the hamlet, transportation and servicing requirements. - 8.9 Neighbourhood Plans shall specify the density composition and distribution within a Neighbourhood Area.
+Neighbourhood Plans or applications for residential development with greater density than the target average density dwelling units per acre may be supported if it is demonstrated that the greater density will not unduly affect the character of the hamlet, transportation and servicing requirements. - 8.10 Neighbourhood Plans shall specify the density composition and distribution within a Neighbourhood Area.